-Applicants interested in applying to one of the Sociology graduate programs need to complete an application and pay an application fee by December 1st.
-They must also ensure that two referees upload letters of support by the final application deadline of December 15th.
-Along with the online application form, the application includes: 2 academic letters of reference, one 10-25 page writing sample, a 1-page statement of interest, academic transcripts, a curriculum vitae, and english language proficiency scores (if relevant).
+Applicants interested in applying to one of the Sociology graduate programs need to complete the application page on the online admissions application system and pay the application fee by December 1st.
+Applicants have until December 15th (11:59 PM EST) to upload all supporting documents including two reference letters of support.
+Along with the online application form, the application includes: 2 academic letters of reference, one 10-25 page writing sample, a 1-page statement of interest, academic transcripts, a curriculum vitae, and English language proficiency scores (if relevant).

 Every year we have more highly qualified applicants than we can admit.
 This makes the admissions process highly competitive.
 The Sociology Department Fellowship and Admissions Committee, comprised of the Associate Chair for Graduate Studies and four faculty members representing different areas in the department, reviews the complete files of all applicants and admits the ones with the most outstanding records and potential to thrive in our department.

 The committee bases its decisions on the applicant’s academic record, the strength of support in the letters of recommendation, the quality of writing sample, and the statement of interest.
 Although applicants are not required to submit their GRE scores, the committee will take them into consideration when students choose to submit them.
 The committee reviews the statement of interests in particular to determine whether the applicant will receive sufficient support and supervision from faculty members given their research interests and the department’s strengths.

 Applicants educated at non-Canadian institutions should note that their educational background will be assessed for equivalency with a University of Toronto degree.
 Unfortunately the Department of Sociology does not have the resources to pre-screen applications.
 Please consult the International Degree Equivalencies Chart to determine if your international degree is considered equivalent.
 More information is available at the School of Graduate Studies (SGS) Admissions Information page.